ganeti/ganeti/doc/install.rst

 Your instance types, networking environment, hypervisor type and version may all affect what kind of parameters should be used on your cluster.

+.. admonition:: KVM

-For example kvm instances are by default configured to use a host kernel, and to be reached via serial console, which works nice for Linux paravirtualized instances.
+  Instances are by default configured to use a host kernel, and to be reached via serial console, which works nice for Linux paravirtualized instances.
 If you want fully virtualized instances you may want to handle their kernel inside the instance, and to use VNC.

+  Some versions of KVM have a bug that will make an instance hang when configured to use the serial console (which is the default) unless a connection is made to it within about 2 seconds of the instance's startup.
+For such case it's recommended to disable the ``serial_console`` option.

 Joining the nodes to the cluster
 ++++++++++++++++++++++++++++++++